-The MLC has also hosted exclusive plant tours for Manufacturing 4.0 leaders to see how their peers are utilizing digital transformation to enhance their competitiveness, productivity and performance.
+The MLC has also hosted exclusive plant tours for Manufacturing 4.0 leaders, including at Rockwell Automation, Amazon's BFI4 Fulfillment Center and EnerSys this year, to see how their peers are utilizing digital transformation to enhance their competitiveness, productivity and performance.
 In conjunction with hosting in-person events and resources focused on digital transformation, the MLC has authored highly cited research reports on the future of the industry and the status of technology adoption.